Max Lousada was honored with the Sir George Martin Award at MBW’s Music Business UK Awards in London last night.

 It’s that when he saw originality, he leaned into it hard.
 When some saw misfits, he saw pioneers.
 He never tried to mold his artists to fit the mold.
 He tried to break it into pieces with them.
 And I’ve always been inspired by that kind of creative bravery.
 And if I’m honest, that kind of creative bravery is what we need more and more.

 Because in a world swamped with content.
 It’s all too easy to drift into this algorithmic echo chamber.
 I looked around the room tonight and I’ve seen people coming up on stage, and I’ve seen the resistance.
-I’ve seen the A&Rs, the managers, the labels, who are trying to look beyond that data, who were trying to find the artists who changed the energy in the room, to find the artists that move the world.
+I’ve seen the A&Rs, the managers, the labels, who are trying to look beyond that data, who are trying to find the artists who changed the energy in the room, to find the artists that move the world.

 So I just really wanted to dedicate this as a music executive, but more importantly as a music fan, to everyone who backs new artists that have something to say.
 Everyone who champions them with equal parts patience and passion, and everyone who’s given them the support to succeed and the freedom to explore.